ns-0437/GenAI_chatbot/README.md

-# GenAI_chatbot
+# gemini-pro-streamlit-chatbot
-A chatbot build using Google Generative AI/Gemini pro.
+This repository is about building a chatbot using Google's Gemini-Pro with streamlit.